88 Online Therapy Tips (Get Better Results and Save Money)

 22. Give your therapist feedback about the pace and intensity of your sessions.

-Some therapy interventions work more slowly, while others are more like therapeutic TNT.
-The art of therapy is applying the right intervention at the right time; the process can’t be forced, and powerful methods won’t work if you’re not ready.
-That said, your therapist needs to know what works for you.
+The art of therapy is applying the right intervention at the right time; the process can’t be forced, and you can’t always get results quickly.
+That said, your therapist needs to know whether what they’re doing is working for you.
 Let them know if you feel ready to push harder or if you need to slow down.

 23. It’s okay to chat with your therapist, but make sure you’re doing more than just chatting.